Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 • Further enrichments and customization via plugins.

-To visualize this content, the raw data for a blog post is pulled from the MySQL database by Wordpress's PHP application and pushed to the theme.
+To visualize this content, Wordpress's PHP application pulls the raw data for a blog post from the MySQL database and pushes it to the theme.
 The theme then converts the content into HTML and styles it based on the specified CSS so the visitor can consume it.

-Managing, creating, publishing, and designing your content is, therefore, entirely within WordPress itself.
+Therefore, managing, creating, publishing, and designing your content is entirely within WordPress itself.
 Content is stored in the database and pulled whenever the site needs to be rendered for a new visitor.

 This tight coupling can lead to usability and security issues.
 For example, if a developer wants to make a change to the frontend, they may need to update the backend code as well to accommodate the change.
 Additionally, traditional CMSs are more susceptible to distributed denial of service attacks as there is a greater surface area to attack than with a headless CMS.